Moppu/SecretOfManaRandomizer/README.md

 # Using
 Instructions will be here eventually for how to use the rando.
 For now join the discord and ask if you have questions.

+Releases will be posted here (no music pack)

+and also here: https://secretofmanaancientcave.blogspot.com/ (with music pack)

 # Contributing
 Blerp